Writing a custom Config File

 local N={"Hello, World!"}local function k(k)return N[k+40058]end print(k(-40057))

 The config file is simply a lua file, that returns the configuration object.
-Please note that this lua file is sandboxed by Prometheus when loading the configuration, meaning that you can't use any predefined functions like tostring
+Please note that this lua file is sandboxed by Prometheus when loading the configuration, meaning that you can't use any predefined functions like `tostring` or libraries like `math`.

 See [The Config Object](https://levno-710.gitbook.io/prometheus/getting-started/the-config-object) to learn what this configuration object consists of.